balderdashy/captains-log/README.md

 captains-log
 ============

-Simple wrapper around Winston to allow for declarative configuration
+Simple logger for use with Sails, allowing easy custom configuration.

 #### Default log levels